'Didn't do it for the hype': Kenin stops Coco in Australia - WHIZ News

 Kenin laughed as she described the scene this way: “She’s like, ‘Good job.’
 I’m like, ‘You, too.’
 It was fun, a funny moment.
 She’s like, ‘Are you feeling tired?’
 ‘No, I’m good.’
 She’s like, ‘Yeah, me, too.’
 I’m like, ‘OK.
 I’ll see you on Tuesday, then.’”

-Raonic, the 2016 Wimledon runner-up, was asked whether he thinks Djokovic, who owns 16 Grand Slam titles, eventually will catch Federer, who has 20.
+Raonic, the 2016 Wimbledon runner-up, was asked whether he thinks Djokovic, who owns 16 Grand Slam titles, eventually will catch Federer, who has 20.

 “I just hope,” Raonic replied, “I can stop him at this one.”